FREE DELIVERY FOR ALL ORDERS OVER £50

-Thrips are the smallest winged insects.
-There are about six species that cause damage to plants in greenhouses and indoor growing.
-Thrips have six stages in their life cycle; egg, 2 larval stages, pre-pupa , pupa and adult.
+Thrips are the smallest winged insects, and there are about six species of Thrip that cause damage to plants in greenhouses and indoor growing.
+Thrips have six stages in their life cycle; egg, two larval stages, pre-pupa, pupa and adult.
 The larvae and the adults feed on plants.
 The adults are tiny, dark coloured, pencil shaped insects, often found in flowers.
 The larvae are often found on the leaves.
 The Thrip pierce plants when feeding, causing plant tissue to die.
 This will be evidenced by silvery scratches on leaves with tiny black marks on.

 Amblyseius swirskii is an effective predator of various Thrip species.
 This predatory mite feeds on multiple stages of the Thrip larvae present on the plant foliage itself.